a11yproject/a11yproject.com/src/posts/how-to-make-an-accessible-nav-with-dropdowns.md

 ### Tip 3: Focus order

 By nesting the dropdown list as a direct child of the parent list item, it means that when visible, the first link will be the next focusable element after the parent item toggle.
-So adding a trigger inside the parent link is a great way to ensure a person's intention is to see the dropdown for that link and so take focus to the first link in said dropdown.
+So adding a trigger inside the parent link is a great way to ensure a person intends to see the dropdown for that link and so take focus to the first link in said dropdown.

 Related to focus, another nice feature would be to make sure that if the person pressed the <kbd>ESC</kbd> key, the dropdown would close, and the person's focus return to the toggle element they used to open it.